 Medical Marijuana For GlaucomaGreen Relief Health Admin

 Glaucoma is an eye condition in which the optic nerve becomes damaged over time, first reducing peripheral vision before possibly leading to total blindness.
 One cause of optic nerve damage in glaucoma is higher-than-normal eye pressure (intraocular pressure or IOP).
-In Maryland, medical marijuana is recognized as a treatment option for glaucoma by the state.
+In Maryland and Delaware, medical marijuana is recognized as a treatment option for glaucoma by the state.
 It is one of several qualifying conditions that allow you access to medical cannabis.

 What Is Glaucoma?